Ramotion/reel-search/README.md

 # RAMReel

-Controller that allow you to choose options from the list.
+Controller that allows you to choose options from the list.

 ## Requirements